Do you want to start Gym business plan?

 Personnel plan

-Writing a business plan for a gym means that you will need to plan out all services and processes for the company’s best management.
-This means that you need to plan details of your employees as well.
-Harley understood this and added a list of the main employees necessary to run the business.
+Writing a business plan for a gym means that you will need to plan out all services and processes for the company’s management.
+This means that you need to plan about employees as well.
+Harley understood this and added a list of the employees necessary to run the business.
 In this start up gym business plan, we are providing details of ExerInc employees.

 7.1 Company Staff